-If you own your home but are struggling to meet daily living expenses (maybe because of the fall in term deposit rates) or you just want to top up your Age Pension payments to meet rising living costs, then the Federal Government’s Pension Loans Scheme (PLS) might be for you.
+If you own your home but are struggling to meet daily living expenses (maybe because of the fall in term deposit rates) or you just want to top up your Age Pension payments to meet rising living costs, then the Federal Government’s Home Equity Access Scheme (previously called the Pension Loans Scheme or PLS) might be for you.

-The scheme is available to retirees of Age Pension age, who own Australian property and meet pension eligibility requirements.
+The scheme is available to all eligible Australians of Age Pension age (not just pensioners), who own Australian property and meet pension eligibility requirements.

-Under the scheme you can supplement the fortnightly pension up to a maximum of 150 per cent of the fortnightly Age Pension rate including pension and energy supplements and any rent assistance.
+Under the scheme you can supplement the fortnightly pension up to a maximum of 150% of the fortnightly Age Pension rate including pension and energy supplements and any rent assistance.

-A couple on a combined fortnightly pension of $1,407 can receive a combined additional payment of up to $703 per fortnight as PLS payment.
+A couple on a combined fortnightly pension of $1,407 can receive a combined additional payment of up to $703 per fortnight as Home Equity Access Scheme payment.

 The maximum loan depends upon your age when you apply for a loan, the value of your property and how much equity you would like to retain in your home.

-Thanks to the advocacy of bodies like National Seniors Australia, the government last year dropped the interest rate applied to the PLS from 5.25 per cent to 4.5 per cent, making the scheme more attractive.
+Thanks to advocacy bodies like National Seniors Australia, the government dropped the interest rate from 4.5% to 3.95% on 1 January 2022, making the scheme more attractive.

-The annual interest rate of 4.5 per cent compounds fortnightly on the outstanding loan balance.
+The annual interest rate compounds fortnightly on the outstanding loan balance.
 The longer you take to repay the loan, the more interest you pay.

-Any payments you receive under the Pension Loans Scheme are not subject to income tax.
+Any payments you receive under the Home Equity Access Scheme are not subject to income tax.